28 July 2008

 Here they are:

 1. Flynn 2. chicken nuggets 3. catholic school 4. red, pink, purple 5.
 Hannah Montana 6.
 Root Beer 7.
 Disney World 8. mint chocolate chip ice cream 9. veterinarian 10. playing with my brother 11. loving 12.
 Roo1.
 Evan 2. tomato 3. catholic school 4. red 5.
 George Lucas 6. hot cocoa 7.
-Antarctica 8. cupcake (and that some person has made Totoro cupcakes was just perfect) 9. astronaut 10. playing with my friends 11. curious 12. monkey (it's a picture of Jupiter)
+Antarctica 8. cupcake (and that some person has made Totoro cupcakes was just perfect) 9. astronaut 10. playing with my friends 11. curious 12. monkey (it's a picture of Jupiter)1.
+Frank is mostly back to normal after his trip to the ER Wed. night.
+He got home around 11:30 after sitting there with an IV of antibiotics circulating through his system and a diagnosis of a peritonsillar abscess.
+By Thursday he could go back to work so hooray for drugs.

 What I really like about these mosaics is that you really get a sense of each person's personality through the pictures they choose.
 For example, if you know my kids in real life, you can look at those mosaics and think, "Yep, that's Flynn" or "That's totally Evan."